James Raine (Chancellor): Clergyman

-From 1857 to 1868 he was the vicar of St Lawrence's Church, York.
+From 1857 to 1868 Raine was the vicar of St Lawrence's Church, York.
 He left this role to be the Rector of both St Michael's Church, Spurriergate and St Crux, Pavement, retiring from the former in 1885 and retaining the latter until his death.
 He was appointed Canon of York Minster in 1866 and Chancellor in 1891.

 A stained glass window in All Saints' Church, Pavement is dedicated to Raine.
 It depicts Saints Aidan of Lindisfarne, Paulinus (first Bishop of York) and Cuthbert (holding St Oswald's head).

 Antiquarian

 Raine was an Honorary Curator of Antiquities at the Yorkshire Philosophical Society (who operated the Yorkshire Museum) from 1873, and was appointed a Vice-President of the society in 1876.
 At the time of his death in 1896 he was also a Trustee of the museum.
 He donated several objects to the Yorkshire Museum throughout his life.
 Raine served as the honorary librarian of York Minster.
 He was the secretary of the Surtees Society from 1855 to 1895.
 His father had also served in this role from 1834–1849.

-He was awarded an honorary Doctor of Civil Law from Durham University in 1882 in recognition of his archaeological work.
+Raine was awarded an honorary Doctor of Civil Law from Durham University in 1882 in recognition of his archaeological work.